What are the degrees of murder?

 So, what does 1 degree murder mean?
 First-degree murder, or capital murder as it is often called, is the most serious form of murder.
 In most states, first-degree murder involves elements like deliberate planning, premeditation, or malice.
 Deliberate means that the defendant makes a clear-headed decision to kill the victim.
 Premeditation involves showing the defendant actually thought about the killing before it occurred.

-The period of thought required to classify a murder as premeditated may be very brief.
+The period of thought required to classify the murder as premeditated may be very brief.
 A killing with malice requires proof that the defendant did a harmful act without just cause or legal excuse.
 For example, if someone decided to kill a business rival who is attempting a corporate takeover by purchasing a gun and waiting for the victim in a deserted parking garage, then the shooting would have all the elements of first-degree murder.

 If, on the other hand, business competitors got into a fight when the rival announced his intention to take over the other man’s business, and the second man flew into a rage and hit the rival with it, causing his death, the killing would not be classified as a first-degree murder because the defendant did not plan or make the decision to kill in advance.

-Some states have additional factors that classify a murder as first-degree murder or capital murder.
+Some states have additional factors that classify the murder as first-degree murder or capital murder.
 The first factor is usually the motive.
 Why did the offender want to kill the victim?
 Certain motives result in a higher degree felony.
 These motives can include the victim being a police officer, or where the murder was racially motivated.

 Get Legal Help Today